How FICO Credit Scores Are Calculated

-• Balances on your Credit Cards - How many accounts do you hold?
-How much do you owe?
+• Credit Card Balances - How many credit card accounts do you have, and how much do you owe on them?

-• Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+• Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

-These factors are weighted differently depending on which formula the agency uses.
+Each of these is assigned a value and a weight.
 The results are added up and distilled into a single number.
-FICO scores can be as low as 300 and as high as 800.
-Higher is always better.
-Typical home buyers probably find their FICO scores between 620 and 800.
+FICO scores range from 300 to 800.
+Higher is better.
+Typical home buyers likely find their FICO scores falling between 620 and 800.

 Not just for qualifying